ⓘ Disclaimer

-IBKR gives you a professional-grade brokerage plus multiple trading interfaces built around routing control, advanced order types, and automation friendly tooling. thinkorswim is the flagship trading platform inside Charles Schwab’s brokerage ecosystem, built for charting, options analysis, paper trading, and a smooth all-in-one trading workspace.
+IBKR is a professional-grade brokerage with multiple trading interfaces built around routing control, advanced order types, and automation-friendly tooling. thinkorswim is the flagship trading platform inside Schwab’s ecosystem, built for charting, options analysis, paper trading, and a smooth all-in-one trading workspace.

 Key takeaways